scouturier/synology-update-plex/README.md

 - Ensure the Run command is `/path/to/update-plex.sh`
 - Add the `--plex-pass` option (eg. `/path/to/update-plex.sh --plex-pass`) if you have Plex Pass and want to enable early access / beta releases

+## Use Ansible instead
+Ansible is a powerful automation tool which allows you to perform repetitive tasks easily.

+To use Ansible:

+- Clone this repository on your ansible machine
+- Modify the inventory file to match your environment (`/inventory/hosts.ini`)
+- Run the following command:
+    ```
+    ansible-playbook playbooks/update-plex.yml -i inventory/hosts.ini
+    ```

+> It is recommended to use a password vault, ansible-vault or AWX/Tower credential vault to encrypt password so it is not stored in clear text in the inventory file

 ## Notes

 [issue]: https://github.com/cowboy/synology-update-plex/issues